Skip to main content

 About

 The research covers a wide range of fieldwork including mapping, water, rock and sediment sampling, monitoring of cave climate, cave and surface ice bodies, and erosion and denudation.
 The study also covers a wide range of laboratory work, within which the Physical Geography Laboratory operates in the premises of the Barje Research Station.
-Last but not least, the study also covers the versatile use of geographic information system (GIS) tools, whereby the work of the department is strongly intertwined with the Department of Geographic Information System.
+Last but not least, the study also covers the versatile use of geographic information system (GIS) tools, whereby the work of the department is strongly intertwined with the Department of Geoinformation.

 Slika 1